 Think about using a masked email and phone number when registering a new profile or shopping online.
 Tools like Have I Been Pwned? will inform you whether or not your accounts have been involved in any data breaches.
 You can also switch to a privacy-focused browser.
 DuckDuckGo is an excellent alternative to Google and blocks all tracking cookies that can identify you.

 If you decide to stick with Google, at least familiarize yourself with how Google uses your information and how you can stop it from collecting some of your data.
 That being said, Google isn’t the only company collecting data on you.
 The National Cybersecurity Alliance has compiled privacy setting information for countless digital providers, including Amazon, Spotify, and Instagram, among others.

 You can also use a browser extension (like Blur), a virtual private network (VPN), or Tor to hide your real-world identity when browsing online.

 Speaking of data broker sites, we have a handy step-by-step guide on how to go about removing your data from these databases.
-However, reducing your digital trail is not a quick project, nor can it be done once and then forgotten about.
+However, deleting your digital footprint isn’t a quick project, nor can it be done once and then forgotten about.
 The process needs to be repeated continuously in order for it to be effective.

-For this reason, many people choose to hire a professional service to delete their data from data broker sites.
-For just $10.75 a month, DeleteMe will not only remove you from all major data brokers and people search sites, but they’ll repeat the process every three months, giving you complete peace of mind.
+For this reason, many people choose to hire a professional data removal service to delete their data from data broker sites.
+For just $10.75 a month, DeleteMe will not only remove you from all major data brokers and people search sites, but we’ll repeat the process every three months, giving you complete peace of mind.

 Protect Your Digital Footprint Today